certifaction/hinsign-cli/README.md

   <tr valign="top">
    <td>Pharmacy 3
    </td>
-   <td>Verifies ePrescription and identifies that it has already been fully validated -> Does not dispense medicament
+   <td>Verifies e-prescription and identifies that it has already been fully validated -> Does not dispense medicament
       </td>
    <td>
    </td>